Hearst Tower (Manhattan): Architecture

 The original six-story structure, known as the Hearst Magazine Building or the International Magazine Building, was designed by the architect Joseph Urban and the architectural firm George B. Post & Sons.
 Completed in 1928 and intended as the base of a future tower, the Hearst Magazine Building was designed in early Art Deco style.
 Henry Kreis designed six sculpture groups at the third story.
 The Hearst Magazine Building is the only survivor of an unbuilt entertainment complex which its developer, Hearst Communications' founder William Randolph Hearst, envisioned for Columbus Circle in the early 20th century.
 The tower was designed by Norman Foster and completed in 2006, almost eight decades after the base was built.
 The Hearst Corporation and Tishman Speyer developed the tower; WSP Global was the structural engineer, and Turner Construction was the main contractor.
 The design of the tower section was influenced by the need to retain the lowest stories, which were protected as a city landmark.

-The two sections have a combined height of 597 ft, with forty-six stories above ground.
+The two sections have a combined height of 597 ft, with 46 stories above ground.
 Its base occupies nearly the whole lot and originally contained floors, arranged in a "U" shape, flanking a courtyard on the west.
 The courtyard abuts a residential tower called the Sheffield, which sits directly on the Hearst Magazine Building's western lot line.
 Along much of the base, the third through sixth stories are slightly set back from the lowest two floors.
 The original building's roof was 70 ft above ground.
 The upper stories are more deeply set back from the lowest six floors on the north, east, and south sides and are directly adjacent to the Sheffield on the west.
 Each of the upper stories has a footprint of 160 by 120 ft, with the longer dimension extending from east to west.
 The setbacks above the sixth floor contain a skylight 40 ft wide.

 The Hearst Tower has 856000 ft2 of office space.
 According to the New York City Department of City Planning, the building has a gross floor area of 703,796 ft2.
-The tower received a zoning bonus which enabled its maximum floor area to be expanded by six floors or 120,000 ft2, a twenty-percent increase from the previous maximum allowed floor area of 600,000 ft2.
+The tower received a zoning bonus which enabled its maximum floor area to be expanded by six floors or 120,000 ft2, a 20% increase from the previous maximum allowed floor area of 600,000 ft2.
 The Hearst Corporation agreed to improve access to the subway station underneath in return, adding three elevators and reconfiguring the station's circulation areas.
 Without the zoning amendment, the Hearst Corporation might have had to pay up to $10 million for additional air rights, as the company had already used up all the air rights above the Hearst Magazine Building.